aryan-410/Chess-AI-using-the-Minimax-Algorithm/README.md

 # 🚨 IMPORTANT UPDATE 🚨
-**As of 27th September 2023, the latest algorithm has been taken down due to issues in the source code and memory complications.** We apologize for any inconvenience caused.
+**As of 27th September 2023, the latest algorithm has been taken down due to issues in the source code and memory complications.** I apologize for any inconvenience caused.
 A revised and cleaner version of the code is in the works and is scheduled to be uploaded by 15th October 2023.
-Please bear with us as we work to enhance your experience.
-Thank you for your patience and understanding.

 # 🛡️ Chess AI: Harnessing Minimax for Masterful Moves 🛡️